rwaples/popgen2017-pink_salmon/README.md

 5. Here we analyzed all six populations together.
 Would it have been useful to perform PCA on the data from each population separately?

 ### 4_calculate_r2
 1. What does the r<sup>2</sup> statistic measure?
-How is r<sup>2</sup> related to LD?
+How is r<sup>2</sup> related to D?

 2. Why is it often important to remove very low frequency alleles when measuring LD?

-3. Which population of pink salmon has the most LD, the least?
+3. How would our estimates of LD have changed if we did not exclude locus pairs on the same chromosome?

 4. How is LD affected by sample size?

 ### 5_estimate_Ne & 6_plot_Ne
-1. Which population do you expect to have the most genetic drift, the least?

-2. Which lineage of pink salmon has higher N<sub>e</sub> in the north, south, and middle?
+1. Which lineage of pink salmon has higher N<sub>e</sub> in the north, south, and middle of the range?

+2. Which population do you expect to have the most genetic drift, the least?

-3. Which lineage of pink salmon has higher N<sub>e</sub> in the sount?
+3. Which population of pink salmon has the most LD, the least?

+4. What do think the effect of the Puget_EVEN individual that is projected near the the Koppen_EVEN individuals on estimates of Ne?
+   * in Puget_EVEN?
+   * in Koppen_EVEN?

 ### Perspectives